kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-12-optimize-css-javascript-and-images.markdown

 This task will copy the CSS files from the assets folder, minimize them, remove comments, output the size of the file and copy them to the production assets folder.

 ## Optimize JavaScript
 Now the CSS is minimized and the same has to be done to the JavaScript files.
 I use UglifyJS for this task.
-If you don’t like it, go ahead and use a Google Closure or YUI compressor Gulp task.
+If you don’t like it, go ahead and use a Google Closure or YUI compressor Gulp.js task.

 {% highlight sh %}
 $ npm install --save-dev gulp-uglify